Texas Medical Marijuana List of Qualifying Conditions

 However, compared to other states, the medical marijuana program in Texas is still highly restrictive.

-Currently, there are only ten (10) medical conditions added to the list of qualifying conditions in Texas.
-Furthermore, those who are eligible for cannabis treatment can only access low-THC cannabis products for their treatment.
 Smoking cannabis is illegal in Texas, both for medical and recreational purposes.
-So, qualifying patients can only buy medicinal marijuana in the form of capsules, oils, topical creams, and patches.
+So, qualifying patients can only buy medicinal marijuana in the form of capsules, inhalers, nebulizers, oils, patches, topical creams, suppositories, and vapes.

 Below are the answers to questions patients have about the qualifying medical conditions in Texas.